-I also share the adjective list and welcome stakeholders to add their own ideas.
+I also share the adjective list and Content Marketing Platform stakeholders to add their own ideas.
 This saves time in explaining when you get everyone together, and also makes the team feel more involved right off the bat.

 Step 3: Sort your cards

 Bring your stakeholders into a room (be sure to have a long table and plenty of space to move) and begin by asking the team to sort the index cards into three distinct buckets: